 Things can change on a day to day basis

 In a crisis, things often don’t go as planned but one thing is certain, change is inevitable.
 The markets are volatile and shift at the slightest hint of relief or recoil at the thought of further hardship.
-Customers develop equally sporadic and withdrawn spending habits that can lead to a massive sales boom one week and a virtual ghost town the next.
+Customers have developed equally sporadic and withdrawn spending habits that can lead to a massive sales boom one week and a virtual ghost town the next.

-Everything from prices and product availability to delivery timeframes and interest rates, are literally changing on a day-by-day basis.
+Everything from prices and product availability to delivery timeframes and interest rates are literally changing on a day-by-day basis.
 And if you’re not paying attention to how these and many other operational and financial services are affecting your business, you won’t be able to react accordingly.
 Now it’s not about scrutinizing every single detail, but being sure that you are aware of changes that are relevant to your industry, community, target market, and of course the operational status of your business.

 For example, in our current crisis, the actual reopening of physical storefronts and offices has been less than smooth.
 Criteria for safe operations adapt, phases for reopening don’t always stick and everything is related to your location and business type.
 And it’s not just the health guidelines you’ll need to account for, but the reactions of your customer base.